xiix0/scam/README.md

-You are sick, twisted and perverted.
-I like that in a person.
+You will be called upon to help a friend in trouble.